 The Historical Collections Council

 The mission of the Historical Collections Council is to promote and develop an appreciation of historical California art.
-Founded in 1985, the HCC, a California nonprofit organization, provides an ongoing opportunity for its members to learn about the art of early California.
-Members visit important art collections, both public and private, attend educational lectures and enjoy social events with fellow art lovers.
+Founded in 1985, the HCC, a 501 (C) tax-free status, nonprofit organization, the HCC has as its mission to provide an ongoing opportunity for its members to experience and learn about early California art.
+Members visit important art collections, both private and public, attend educational lectures, and enjoy social evens with fellow art lovers.

-Membership dues go to support educational activities at the Irvine Museum and to other public institutions that support our mission.
-In addition, the HCC has provided grants to those institutions with a variety of needs, such as the underwriting of catalogues, the purchase of early California paintings, art conservation and direct contributions to help fund exhibitions.
-At the Irvine Museum, the HCC funds the busing program to bring school children to the museum.
-Other benefactors of grants are the Laguna Art Museum, the Pasadena Museum of California Art, the Oceanside Museum, the Crocker Museum, and the Santa Monica Historical Society, just to name a few.
+Through our membership, the HCC has provided grants to institutions with variety of bequests, such as the underwriting of catalogues and publications, the purchases and conservation of paintings, bussing programs for children, and grants to help fund exhibitions.
+Some of our beneficiaries have been The Irvine Museum, Crocker Art Museum in Sacramento, the Bowers Museum, the Hilbert Museum of California Art, the Laguna Art Museum, the Pasadena Museum of California Art, the Oceanside Museum, the Grace Hudson Museum in Ukiah, and the Santa Monica Historical Society.

 This website is intended to be a resource for both HCC members and non-members.
-Please check out the Calendar of Events, Recommended Reading section, the Featured Art & Artist, or consider becoming a Member and complete the New Member form.
+Please check out the Calendar of Events, Recommended Reading section, the Featured Art & Artist section, or consider becoming a Member and complete the New Member form.